The Internet’s #1 Guide to HUD 223(f) Loans

-HUD 223(f) loans are the gold standard when it comes to getting a government-insured loan to purchase or refinance a multifamily property, and we want to do everything we can to help you get a HUD 223(f) loan for your project as quickly and easily as possible.
-As experienced capital markets advisors, we can't wait to help you take advantage of HUD’s fixed-rate, low interest, high-leverage, 35-year mortgages to acquire large multifamily properties at a low cost.
+HUD 223(f) loans, which are insured by the FHA, provide the lowest-cost source of non-recourse, fixed-rate financing for the purchase or refinance of multifamily properties.
+Our expert HUD multifamily mortgage bankers can help you acquire HUD 223(f) financing for your project as quickly and easily as possible.
+As experienced capital markets advisors, we have the knowledge and expertise to guide you through each aspect of HUD’s low interest, high-leverage, 35-year mortgages to acquire large multifamily properties at a low cost.

 With decades of experience in multifamily lending, we've seen the benefits of HUD 223(f) loans firsthand.
 Some of the most important benefits for borrowers include: